PritomDas/Project-Management/Meet The Faculty - An automatic Appointment Scheduler/README.md

 6. Creating a responsibility assignment matrix
 7. Identifying project risks and define responses for those risks

 I had also extensivley used Microsft Project 2019 Professional for many of the tasks.
 It was a great learning experience to work around in sunch an amazing tool along with Microsft Excel for effective Project Management.
+All these files are opensourced in the repository for the learning purpose of students in the domain of Project Management.

 <!-- CONTACT -->